cl-plus-ssl/cl-plus-ssl/README.md

 or globally as on SBCL) and LispBIO, when performing standard CL IO functions, receives an error.

-BIO captures the error condition, and returns and error status to OpenSSL.
+BIO captures the error condition, and returns an error status to OpenSSL.
 Also BIO saves the error info in OpenSSL error queue (tries at least).